-Lindsey’s Big Idea: Lindsey will teach students about the rock cycle and erosion.
-Students will code Ozobots to help them study the processes that change rock types from one kind to another.
-Then they will use a self-contained stream table to explore how the speed of water differs on the inside and outside of a curve, creating a hypothesis about how water speed impacts erosion.
-Students will create time lapse videos with iPads to observe and measure data points.
-Finally, students will design plans to protect land along the stream from erosion, and they will test how well their plans worked.
+Lindsey’s Big Idea: Lindsey taught students about the rock cycle and erosion.
+Students coded Ozobots to help them study the processes that change rock types from one kind to another.
+Then they used a self-contained stream table to explore how the speed of water differs on the inside and outside of a curve, and created a hypothesis about how water speed impacts erosion.
+Students created time lapse videos with iPads to observe and measure data points.
+Finally, students designed plans to protect land along the stream from erosion, and they tested how well their plans worked.

 Interesting Facts: “In the future, I hope to be able to use Skype to allow my students to communicate with experts within fields like astronomy and meteorology to further their knowledge of those content areas.”